Centre for Hydrogen and Renewable Energies (CHRE)

 We have leveraged our well-established relationships with Gladstone industry to secure ongoing supplies of surplus hydrogen for use in training, teaching and research and development activities.

-The Centre’s research and development activities will include:
+The Centre's research and development activities are grouped in three programs:

 Gladstone Marina Campus